 5. Roof inspection

-Your house’s first line of defense from the elements is your roof, so a yearly roof inspection is essential.
+Your house’s first line of defense from the elements is your roof, so a roof inspection yearly or every other year is wise.

-Check your attic for signs of a leaky roof that perhaps hasn’t become evident when looking at your ceilings on your home’s top floor.
+Check your attic for signs of a leaky roof that perhaps hasn’t become evident when looking at the ceilings on your home’s top floor.